The following article is an excerpt from "A Book of Bible Study"

 Early in the account of Job’s response to his troubles, the Bible tells us that he did not sin by charging God with wrongdoing.
 Later however, as the weight of his suffering began to wear upon him over time, Job’s ongoing misery was overwhelming him.
 At this point He angrily accused God of wrongdoing, indifference, and injustice in his case, saying to his friends: “Know then that God has wronged me and closed His net around me.
 Behold, I cry, ‘Violence!’ but I get no answer; I shout for help, but there is no justice.
 (Job 19:6-7).

 Our response too will be much the same when in the depth of our sufferings we become angry at our sovereign God, whom we know could have prevented tragedy and grief from coming upon us but did not.
-At that point we too may rail against Him for all of the misery and suffering that He has allowed to come into our lives.
-When this happens with us as it did with Job, let us understand that God knows our weaknesses, and He has compassion on His children.
+At that point we too may rail against Him for all the misery and suffering that He has allowed to come into our lives.
+When this happens with us as it did with Job, let us understand that God knows our weaknesses, and He has compassion on us.
 David wrote in the Psalms:

 Just as a father has compassion on his children,